MircoBlitz/reflective-pipewire/README.md

 # Reflective PipeWire

 A reactive PipeWire audio suite plugin for [OpenDeck](https://github.com/amansprojects/opendeck) (Stream Deck on Linux).
-All buttons sync their state in real-time — mute your mic via a pedal and every button across all your Stream Decks reflects the change instantly.
+All buttons sync their state in real-time.
+Mute your mic via a pedal and every button across all your Stream Decks reflects the change instantly.

 ## Features